enkidevs/curriculum/sql/ddl/alter/add-trigger-1.md

 ---
 ## Content

 *Triggers* are defined to let the computer know it has to run a certain set of actions when an event happens.
-Usually this events mean executing: `UPDATE`, `INSERT` and `DELETE` statements.
+Usually this event means executing `UPDATE`, `INSERT` and `DELETE` statements.
 Basically it's a database object that is bound to a table and executes automatically.

 For the SQL Standard, there are two main types of triggers:

 - `ON UPDATE` triggers
 - `ON DELETE` triggers

 These *triggers* are added when defining a `FOREIGN KEY` constraint, and both `ON UPDATE` and `ON DELETE` have several arguments which decide what action is taken after a `DELETE` or `UPDATE` statement.
-Here is how the default syntax would look:
+Here is what the default syntax would look like:

 ```sql
 CREATE TABLE table_name (